-Drinking glühwein at Christmas markets, building a snowman in the park, or ice-skating on a frozen river: some people can hardly wait for winter.
-Others, however, wish it were summer all year round.
-But there is no reason for that in the capital.
+There's no denying that winters in Germany can be cold, dark, and dreary.
+But have no fear--Berlin doesn't just go into hibernation during the months between November and March.
+From drinking glühwein at Christmas markets, building a snowman in the park, or ice-skating on a frozen river: some people can hardly wait for winter.
 Whether you are looking forward to the cold or hope it will disappear as quickly as it came, we will show you how to make the most of winter in Berlin.

 Give the cold shoulder to the cold and put your good intentions directly into practice at the Berlin New Year's Run on 1 January.
 At the Brandenburg Gate you will meet thousands of like-minded people, all eager to start the new year in the right way.
 That should hopefully be motivation enough to face the cold directly while still recovering from New Year's Eve...